sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">The following list shows the supported values:

--   0 – Allowed.
+-   0 – Not Allowed.
--   1 (default) – Not allowed.
+-   1 (default) – Allowed.

 <a href="" id="defender-allowbehaviormonitoring"></a>**Defender/AllowBehaviorMonitoring**
 > **Note**  This policy is only enforced in Windows 10 for desktop.